In Windows 95/98, you can configure a screensaver easily:

 Commercial screensaver collections were very popular several years ago, but the growth of the Internet has resulted in the availability of such a variety of free screensavers that few people are willing to pay for them anymore.
 Programs like Screen Saver Builder allow you to combine images, animations and sounds to create your own custom screensavers.
 If you are a programmer, there are numerous online resources that supply you with technical information, and even source code, so that you can write your own screensavers.
 And when you have created that incredible new screensaver that everyone is going to want, there are several sites that you can upload it to in order to share it with the world!

-For more information on screensavers, including screensaver download sites, check out the links on the next page.
+For more information on screensavers, including screensaver download sites, check out the links below.